 - Vitamin E or B12 deficiency

 Idiopathic.
 When you haven’t inherited a mutated gene or had an illness or injury that could have caused your ataxia, it’s called idiopathic ataxia.
-Your doctor will diagnose you with idiopathic ataxia if he can’t find a medical reason for your ataxia symptoms.
+Your doctor will diagnose you with idiopathic ataxia if they can’t find a medical reason for your ataxia symptoms.

 The most common idiopathic ataxia is called multiple system atrophy, or MSA.
 Doctors haven’t pinned down possible causes for this group of ataxias.
 They may come from a combination of environmental factors and genetic causes.

 For some cases, your doctor may recommend tests of your spinal fluid.
-To do this, he’ll insert a needle into your lower back and draw out the fluid to send it to a lab for testing.
+To do this, they’ll insert a needle into your lower back and draw out the fluid to send it to a lab for testing.

 To rule out genetic forms of ataxia, you may need genetic testing.
 But, not all genetic forms of ataxia have tests to find them.